YanliangZhu/Election_Analysis/README.md

   - Denver casted 82.8% of the vote and 306,055 number of votes
   - Arapahoe casted 6.7% of the vote and 24,801 number of votes
 - Denver casted largest number of votes

+## Summary
+This code script can provide the election commission with summary information regarding the election result.
+The commission can use the script to conduct an audit of the result and report the number and percentage information of the election.
+The result and summary of the election can be accessed on the .txt document in the analysis file.
+By changing .csv data within the data file, the commission can use the script for auditing other election results and declare the winner by popular vote.

+Two example usages of the script:
+Importing the data into the data/Resources file and run the script, and obtain the result.
+Modify the .py coding to change output formate (i.e., the result) on the .txt document in the analysis file.